 Hunter's many research institutes and centers are actively engaged in original research.

-Brookdale Center for Healthy Aging and Longevity of Hunter College is a multi-disciplinary center dedicated to the advancement of successful aging and longevity through research, education, and evaluation of evidence-based models of practice and policy.
+Brookdale Center for Healthy Aging of Hunter College is a multi-disciplinary center dedicated to the advancement of successful aging and longevity through research, education, and evaluation of evidence-based models of practice and policy.

 CARSI is a state-of-the-art teaching and research facility, and one of the best-equipped laboratories in the United States for geographical analysis.

 The Centro de Estudios Puertorriquenos / Center for Puerto Rican Studies is a university-based research institute whose mission consists of two components.
 One is to collect, preserve and provide access to archival and library resources documenting the history and culture of Puerto Ricans.
 The other is to produce, facilitate, and disseminate interdisciplinary research about the diasporic experiences of Puerto Ricans and to link this scholarly inquiry to social action and policy debates.

 At the heart of the RCMI's mission is an imperative to build unique collaborations among biologists, chemists, biopsychologists, biophysicists, and bioanthropologists; to recruit and equip outstanding faculty; to develop and share core research facilities; and to implement strategies for scientific networking.

 The Center for Community Planning & Development (CCPD) promotes knowledge, applied research, and innovative practice in community planning and development throughout the New York metropolitan region.
 It provides technical assistance and training through partnerships with community-based organizations, non-profit corporations, and local agencies.
 The CCPD is committed to democratic, inclusive, and participatory approaches to planning and development that foster sustainability and economic and social justice.